Join NTEU ~ 301.903.1031

 Ms. Parker’s leadership, guidance, and expertise derives from her leadership role as an Executive Committee member on the DOE Workplace Improvement Forum Executive Committee; Chair of the DOE Workplace Improvement Forum: Co-Chair of the DOE Labor-Management Forum Steering Committee and Metrics Committee; a Writing Expert on the DOE Labor-Management Forum Writing Committee; Chair of the DOE Office of Nuclear Energy Diversity Council; Executive Committee member on the Office of Economic Impact and Diversity Committee; Loaned Executive for the Combined Federal Campaign of the National Capital; and the DOE Writing Executive on the DOE Contracting Officer and Contracting Officer Representative Role and Responsibility Team/DOE Deputy Secretary Summit Committee.

-Ms. Parker enjoys advocating for federal employees; therefore, to ensure she keeps abreast of newfound policies and procedures; she in the Honors Master of Political Science Program at the American Public University System.
+Ms. Parker works deligently advocating for Federal Government Employees.
+Therefore, to ensure she keeps abreast of newfound Government and Political Policies and Procedures; she in the Honors Master of Political Science Program at the American Public University System.

 Kim A. Parker